Georgian Express Flight 126: Flight timeline

-At 15:23 the aircraft refueled at Windsor Airport for its flight to Pelee.
-At 15:55 the aircraft was de-iced and took off ten minutes later.
-25 minutes later it landed at Pelee Island Airport.
-Before taking off from Pelee, two people on the ramp expressed their concern about ice on the wings to the pilot.
+At 15:23 the aircraft was refueled at Windsor Airport, and at 15:55 it was de-iced, taking off ten minutes later for Pelee.
+Twenty-five minutes later it landed at Pelee Island Airport.
+Before taking off from Pelee for the return trip, two people on the ramp expressed their concern about ice on the wings to the pilot.
 The pilot was then observed inspecting the wings, but expressed no concern and continued boarding the passengers and loading the cargo.
 At approximately 16:38, the aircraft took off as GGN126 for Windsor.
 After having taken off using most of the runway, the Cessna climbed into the air at a very shallow angle.
 As the pilot raised the flaps over Lake Erie while attempting to land, a stall occurred.
 Because the aircraft was entering a right turn at this point, the stall first occurred on the left wing.
 The nose dipped, and the Cessna rolled to the left and eventually impacted the ice, killing all ten occupants.